 Make Your Cooling and Heating System an Energy Star

 In Texas, cooling and heating accounts for as much as 40 percent of annual home energy expenses.
 By using a properly sized Energy Star cooling and heating system, you can save up to 20 percent on energy costs and help keep the air clean.
-We could reduce energy consumption statewide by more than 16 billion kilowatt hours if all Texas households replaced their heating and cooling systems with Energy Star HVAC systems.
+We could reduce energy consumption statewide by nearly 4 billion kilowatt hours if all Texas households replaced their heating and cooling systems with Energy Star HVAC systems.

 Annual Savings: $360